 Parenting is a complex job with many important tasks.
-I feel very strongly that one of the most important tasks for the Christian parent is saturation.
+One of the most important tasks for the Christian parent is saturation.
 But before you go get the hose to soak your kids to the bone, let me explain.
 Saturation is the concept of making our home environment so rich with the presence of God that one could not deny His existence or place in our lives.
 Saturation is something that permeates, prepares and protects.
 When we saturate our home life with the presence of God, He no longer becomes reserved for just Sundays and bedtime prayers.
 He becomes the center.

 Unfortunately though, it seems that life has a way of edging out the things of God.
 We need to work very hard to keep Him at the center.
 This is where saturation comes in.
 And just so you don’t think this is just something I came up with on my own, read this: